d4rken/myolib/README.md

-Android Myo library by darken is an opensource Android library to communicate with Myo devices
+This is an Android library to communicate with Myo devices.

 It was created for a research project at the [mHealth - Uniklinik RWTH Aachen](https://mhealth.imib.rwth-aachen.de) deparment.
 The projected required receiving sensor data (Gyro, Accl., EMG) from multiple Myo devices simultaneously, which is currently not possible through the official Android SDK for Myo from Thalmic Labs.